nasa-gibs/worldview/config/default/common/config/metadata/stories/clouds/step009.md

 The von K&agrave;rm&agrave;n vortices are also visible at night!
 This image shows the spiraling cloud patterns occurring off the coast of Morocco where the winds are slowed by the Canary Islands.
-When the continue to travel downwind from the islands they create vortex streets.
+When the vortices continue to travel downwind from the islands they create vortex streets.

 Read more at NASA Earth Observatory: [Nighttime Swirls](https://earthobservatory.nasa.gov/images/145471/nighttime-swirls)